With the number of people working from home or remotely rising, many are asking: Is remote working the way of the future?

 Companies like Automattic are leading the way with office free, 100% remote working conditions for all of its 930 staff.
 Staff are reinbursed the cost of setting up their home offices, using co-working spaces or buying a coffee when working out.
 While they make full use of remote working tech like videoconferencing, messaging and team collaboration tools, the company also covers expenses for staff to travel to team meetups throughout the year.

-Millennials are increasingly demanding flexibility and freedom in their careers more than any other generation with 82% of millennials stating they felt a greater sense of loyalty towards an employer that allows remote working.
+Millennials are increasingly demanding flexibility and freedom in their careers more than any other generation with 82% of millennials stating they felt a greater sense of loyalty towards an employer that allows remote working or working from home (WFH).
 The State of Remote Work 2019 survey of remote workers aged 22-65, found that remote workers reported feeling 84% happier and 76% more loyal to their employer than office based workers.

 Benefits of hiring remote workers